Tampa mayor addresses maskless fans after Super Bowl - WHIZ News

 It wasn’t clear on Monday how many citations the city handed out, if any.

-The mayor cited the fall Stanley Cup win by the Tampa Bay Lightning hockey team — and the fan celebrations surrounding that — as evidence that it’s possible for folks to party outdoors without spreading the virus.
+The mayor noted that there had been no major spikes in COVID-19 cases following the fall Stanley Cup win by the Tampa Bay Lightning hockey team and outdoor celebrations surrounding that victory.

 “We didn’t see those spikes after the Stanley Cup events,” she said.